templ-fun/evm-protocol/README.md

    ```

    Key configuration knobs (resolved inside [`TemplFactory`](contracts/TemplFactory.sol) and [`TEMPL`](contracts/TEMPL.sol)):
-   - `priest`: auto-enrolled member with the ability to toggle dictatorship or act before governance is active.
+   - `priest`: auto-enrolled member.
+When `priestIsDictator` is true, the priest can call `onlyDAO` functions directly until dictatorship is disabled.
    - `token`: ERC-20 used for joins, rewards, and treasury balances.
    - `entryFee`: initial fee (must be ≥10 and divisible by 10).
 The pricing curve adjusts the next `entryFee` after each successful join.
    - `burnBps/treasuryBps/memberPoolBps`: fee split (basis points) between burn address, templ treasury, and member rewards pool.
 Must sum with `protocolBps` to 10_000.